muksanakhatun/Disaster_Analysis-Tableau-Excel-/README.md

-i hope you will find this projects usefull and this will increase awareness toward disaster. proper action will be taken to resuce the affect of natural disaster.### 2. medicare part D
+I hope you will find this projects usefull and this will increase awareness toward disasters.
+Proper action and mittigation measure will be taken to resuce the affect of natural disasters.
+### 2. medicare part D
 <img src="https://github.com pic link Image.PNG" alt="SS 2"/>
 ### 3. UT Mart Sales Analytics Dashboard